apache/openwhisk-wskdeploy/docs/programming_guide.md

 # Whisk Deploy Tool by Example
-_A step-by-step guide for deploying Apache OpenWhisk applications using a Package Manifest file_
+_A step-by-step guide for deploying Apache OpenWhisk applications using Package Manifest files._

 This guide, by example, will walk you through how to describe OpenWhisk applications using the OpenWhisk Packaging specification and deply them through the wskdeploy utility to any OpenWhisk Serverless provider.